jasonkenney/Ikezu-ishi-brokd/character-creation.md

 ## Roll Attributes

-* **Roll Under System:** When rolling a save, PCs roll a d20 against an appropriate attribute.
+<i> **Roll Under System:** When rolling a save, PCs roll a d20 against an appropriate attribute.
 If they roll equal to or under that attribute, they pass.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.</i>

 Player Characters (PCs) have just three attributes: